benjamineverett/re_analysis/README.md

 My data consists of ~15,000 images, of which ~2,250 are labeled as 'TREE' or approximately an 85%/15% imbalance.
 I knew that given the small amount of images and imbalanced nature of my data, predicting on the test set would be a challenge.
 I adjusted the weights within my model to account for this imbalance, however, balanced data would still be best.

-**Good criteria?**

-I chose very stringent criteria for my model.
-The goal is to use my model as a feature in real estate price predictions.
-With this in mind, does being able to see a tree down the block or in the distance affect an individual's purchase decision?
-If I constructed my model around this hypothesis I'd have a more precise feature to pass into my real estate prediction model and be able to test its' validity.

 **Increase complexity of Neural Network**